kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 The insert and delete algorithms for  a `2-3-4-trees` ensure a balanced tree, but a 2-3-4 tree wastes storage.
 A red black tree represents a 2 3 4 tree as a \ |apos|\ balanced binary search tree.
 Helpful links to Red Black Trees are:

-* `Standford CS166 <https://web.stanford.edu/class/cs166/>`_  has slides on `Balanced Trees, Part I <https://web.stanford.edu/class/cs166/lectures/05/Slides05.pdf>`_ and `Balanced Trees, Part 2 <https://web.stanford.edu/class/cs166/lectures/06/Slides06.pdf>`_
+* `Standford CS166 <https://web.stanford.edu/class/cs166/>`_  slides on `Balanced Trees, Part I <https://web.stanford.edu/class/cs166/lectures/05/Slides05.pdf>`_ and `Balanced Trees, Part 2 <https://web.stanford.edu/class/cs166/lectures/06/Slides06.pdf>`_
-  They are very good.
-Theys show the isometry between 2 3 4 tree4 and red black trees and how the insertion and deletion algorithm that maintain a balanced 2-3-4 tree translate to a red black tree.
+  are very good.
+It explains the isometry between 2 3 4 tree4 and red black trees and how insertion and deletion algorithms of a 2-3-4 tree translate to a red black tree.

-* `Relationship between 2-, 3- and 4-nodes to Red and Black nodes <http://faculty.cs.niu.edu/~freedman/340/340notes/340redblk.htm>`_ is from NIU.

 * `Introduction to Algorithms 3rd Edition by CLRS <http://ressources.unisciel.fr/algoprog/s00aaroot/aa00module1/res/%5BCormen-AL2011%5DIntroduction_To_Algorithms-A3.pdf>`_ dicusses B-trees and Red-Black Trees.
 Its Instructors Manual is available `here <https://cdn.manesht.ir/19908/Introduction%20to%20Algorithms.pdf>`_ and at `Solutions to "Introduction to Algorithms" by Cormen, Leiserson, Rivest, and Stein CLRS Solutions <https://sites.math.rutgers.edu/~ajl213/CLRS/CLRS.html>`_ and also at `CLRS Solution <https://walkccc.github.io/CLRS/>`_.

+* `Relationship between 2-, 3- and 4-nodes to Red and Black nodes <http://faculty.cs.niu.edu/~freedman/340/340notes/340redblk.htm>`_ from NIU.

-* `B-Trees (2-3, 2-3-4) and Red/Black Trees <ee.usc.edu/~redekopp/cs104/slides/L19b_BalancedBST_BTreeRB.pdf>`_ slides 32-75 discuss the relationship bewtween 2-3-4 trees and red-black trees.
+* `B-Trees (2-3, 2-3-4) and Red/Black Trees <ee.usc.edu/~redekopp/cs104/slides/L19b_BalancedBST_BTreeRB.pdf>`_ slides 32-75 discuss how red-black trees relate to 2-3-4 trees.

-* `Open Data structures article <http://opendatastructures.org/ods-java/9_2_RedBlackTree_Simulated_.html>`_ explains how the 2-3-4 algorithms map to the red black tree algorithms.
+* `Open Data structures article <http://opendatastructures.org/ods-java/9_2_RedBlackTree_Simulated_.html>`_ explains how 2-3-4 algorithms map to the red black tree algorithms.

-* `Red black lecture notes <https://www.usna.edu/Users/cs/crabbe/SI321/2003-08/red-black/red-black.html>`_ has a solid introduction in red black trees.
-It uses 2-3r-4 trees as the basis for understanding red  black trees.
+* `Red black lecture notes <https://www.usna.edu/Users/cs/crabbe/SI321/2003-08/red-black/red-black.html>`_ uses 2-3-4 trees as the basis for understanding red  black trees.
   It has proofs about 2 3 4 tree and red black tree equivalence--I believe.

-* `Mapping 2-3-4 Trees into Red-Black Trees <https://azrael.digipen.edu/~mmead/www/Courses/CS280/Trees-Mapping2-3-4IntoRB.html>`_ shows both the mapping from 2 3 4 trees to red black trees, and how splitting 4-nodes works in a red black tree.
+* `Mapping 2-3-4 Trees into Red-Black Trees <https://azrael.digipen.edu/~mmead/www/Courses/CS280/Trees-Mapping2-3-4IntoRB.html>`_ shows the mapping from 2 3 4 trees to red black trees, and how splitting 4-nodes works in a red black tree.

-* `How to transform a 2 3 4 tree into a red black tree <http://smile.ee.ncku.edu.tw/old/Links/MTable/Course/DataStructure/2-3,2-3-4&red-blackTree_952.pdf>`_ from National Chung University, starting at slide 67 and following, has good material.
+* `How to transform a 2 3 4 tree into a red black tree <http://smile.ee.ncku.edu.tw/old/Links/MTable/Course/DataStructure/2-3,2-3-4&red-blackTree_952.pdf>`_ from National Chung University, starting at slide 67 and following, is good.

 Other links of particular value: